Problem

 Trade-offs

-Using specialized containers like ::: steps or ::: callout requires contributors to learn docmd-specific Markdown extensions.
-While this adds a small learning curve, the significant improvement in information density, clarity, and professional presentation far outweighs the minimal effort of learning these powerful structural tags.
+Using specialised containers like ::: steps or ::: callout requires contributors to learn docmd-specific Markdown extensions.
+While this adds a small learning curve, the significant improvement in information density and clarity far outweighs the minimal effort required.